stoploss configuration parameter is loss in percentage that should trigger a sale.

 This is very simple, basically you define a stop loss of x in your strategy file or alternative in the configuration, which will overwrite the strategy definition.
 This will basically try to sell your asset, the second the loss exceeds the defined loss.

-Trail Stop Loss¶
+Trailing Stop Loss¶

 The initial value for this stop loss, is defined in your strategy or configuration.
 Just as you would define your Stop Loss normally.
 To enable this Feauture all you have to do is to define the configuration element: